Ksloveyuan/HtmlToWord/README.md

 # HtmlToWord

-The project provides a http service to cover html to word by Microsoft.Office.Interop.Word.
-And the http server is written by WCF webHttpBinding.
+The project provides a http service to covert html to word by Microsoft.Office.Interop.Word.
+And the http server is implemented by WCF webHttpBinding.

 # Prequisites
 - .net framework 4.7